Green Mountain Boys’ State is a leadership development program for rising high school senior boys.

 Two delegates will be selected to represent Vermont all expenses paid at the Boys’ Nation Program in Washington DC in late July.

 The staff is comprised of teachers, administrators, business owners, lawyers, legislators, and past delegates.
 All are volunteers who donate

 a week of their time to work with our delegates.

-include town government officials, law enforcement officers, local development authorities, staff from the Vermont League of Cities
+town government officials, law enforcement officers, local development authorities, staff from the Vermont League of Cities & Towns, representatives

 from the Vermont School Boards Association, members of the Vermont House of Representatives, The Vermont Senate, the Governor, Lt.
 Governor, Secretary